All Products

 Production considerations

-• Security group isolation: Use separate security groups for different environments, such as development, testing, and production.
-Follow the principle of least privilege by opening only the required ports and access sources.
+• Security group isolation: Use separate security groups for different services or environments, such as development, testing, and production.
+Follow the principle of least privilege and open only the necessary ports and access sources.

 FAQ